 Some infants are born with biotin deficiency due to having an inherited enzyme deficiency, and adults can also develop deficiency later in life due to illnesses or medication use.
 In other words, this type of deficiency is either congenital or acquired.

-What happens when you don’t get enough biotin?
+What happens when you don’t get enough biotin and the associated biotin benefits?
 The most common symptoms of biotin deficiency include hair loss, fatigue, mood changes including depression, and in severe cases neurological impairment.

 Some of the ways you can reduce your risk for biotin deficiency, or bring your levels up if need, are to eat enough protein-rich foods, avoiding ongoing use of certain medications, and to treat underlying health conditions that block biotin absorption.